yireo/yireo-slides/slides/yireo/react_to_ko.md

 ---
 # Migrate to React
-- Modern JS framework
+~ Modern JS framework
--
+~ Simpler to work with, once you get the hang
+~ JS, HTML, CSS - all combined in 1 single component
+~ Used by upcoming PWA techs like Magento PWA Studio

 ---
 # Minicart UiComponent